Fish trap

-A fish trap is a trap used for fishing.
-Fish traps include fishing weirs, lobster traps, and some fishing nets such as fyke nets.
+A fish trap is a trap used for catching fish and other aquatic animals of value.
+Fish traps include fishing weirs, cage traps, fish wheels and some fishing net rigs such as fyke nets.

-Traps are culturally almost universal and seem to have been independently invented many times.
+The use of traps is culturally almost universal around the world and seems to have been independently invented many times.
 There are two main types of trap, a permanent or semi-permanent structure placed in a river or tidal area and bottle or pot trap that are usually, but not always baited to attract prey, and are periodically lifted out of the water.

 A typical contemporary trap consists of a frame of thick steel wire in the shape of a heart, with chicken wire stretched around it.
 The mesh wraps around the frame and then tapers into the inside of the trap.
 Fishes that swim inside through this opening cannot get out, as the chicken wire opening bends back into its original narrowness.
 In earlier times, traps were constructed of wood and fibre.
 Fish traps contribute to the problems of marine debris and bycatch.